Monster Factory: 2008 fire

-The World Famous Monster Factory (2011-Present)
+The World Famous Monster Factory (2011–present)

 In 2011, Danny Cage purchased the name from Larry Sharpe.
 Monster Factory relocated to the Paulsboro Wrestling Club in Paulsboro, New Jersey.
 Following the move, Cage began to supplement training with seminars featuring WWE scout Gerald Brisco, Ring of Honor lead announcer Kevin Kelly, Ohio Valley Wrestling's Rip Rogers, Les Thatcher, as well as wrestlers Montel Vontavious Porter, Colt Cabana, Stevie Richards, Bob Evans, Robbie E, The Powers of Pain, and Sean Waltman.
 The Monster Factory also conducts birthday parties and ring rentals.

-The Monster Factory puts on monthly shows that feature matches from the school's students as well as established stars.
+The Monster Factory puts on a show featuring the school’s students called ‘Total Rasslin’ Live’ every Friday night at 9:10pm.
+An adult ticket is $5 and children are free.

+They also put on monthly shows for a higher, nominal fee.

 In late 2013, Cage had his first pupil signed to a WWE development deal.
 Stephen Kupryk, known at the Monster Factory as Tommy Maclin and now as Steve Cutler, left the Monster Factory in January 2014 and made his NXT debut as Cutler in June 2014.
 In November 2014, Ultimate Fighting Championship fighter Matt Riddle enlisted in the school.
 Additionally, Monster Factory students and graduates have appeared as extras and performers on WWE Raw, WWE SmackDown, WWE NXT, and Ring of Honor television since Cage assumed control of the school.

+Apple TV+ documentary series

+In March 2023, a six episode documentary series produced by Vox Media entitled Monster Factory was released by Apple TV+.
+The series follows the lives of Danny Cage and six of his students: Notorious Mimi, Gabby Ortiz, Goldy, Bobby Buffet, and Lucas "Twitch" DiSangro.
+It also features appearances from Monster Factory alumni Kevin Kelly, Q. T. Marshall, D'Lo Brown and The Headbangers, as well as Mandy Leon, Anthony Bowens, and Crowbar.